enterprisemediawiki/meza/manual/ConfiguringCentOS.md

 ## Using yum
 Adding a -y option with yum keeps you from having to say "yes" to each install

+Do "yum list installed" to list all installed packages

 ## Setup networking
 Setup your eth0 networking adapter.
 Change directory (cd) into your network-scripts directory: